ambiso/opendeck-akp05e/README.md

 ## Platform support

 - Linux: Guaranteed, if stuff breaks - I'll probably catch it before public release
-- Mac: Best effort, no tests before release, things may break, but I probably have means to fix them
+- Mac: Zero effort, no tests before release, if stuff breaks - too bad, it's up to you to contribute fixes
 - Windows: Zero effort, no tests before release, if stuff breaks - too bad, it's up to you to contribute fixes

 ## Installation